Council Tax Calculator by Postcode 2026

 Wales

 Wales uses 9 bands (A–I) based on 2003 property values (revalued from 1991).
-The average Band D rate is approximately £1,890 for 2026/27.
-Wales is considering another revaluation to bring bands in line with current property values.
-Single person discount and student exemptions work the same as in England.
+The typical Band D bill for 2026/27 is in the region of £1,900–£2,100 depending on the authority.
+The single-person discount and student exemptions work the same as in England.
+The Welsh Government has consulted on a further revaluation to realign bands with current values.

 How to Appeal Your Council Tax Band

-If you believe your property is in the wrong band, you can appeal.
-Successful appeals can save hundreds of pounds per year.
+If you believe your property is in the wrong band, you can challenge it.
+Successful challenges can save hundreds of pounds a year and may be backdated.

-- Within 6 months of becoming liable for council tax at a property
+- Within 6 months of becoming the new council tax payer at a property

-- If a significant physical change has occurred (e.g., part of property demolished)
+- If a material physical change has occurred (e.g. part of the property demolished or converted)

 - Check nearby properties.
-Use the VOA Council Tax band checker to see what band similar properties on your street are in.
-If identical houses are in a lower band, you have strong grounds for appeal.
+Use the VOA Council Tax band checker to compare bands on your street.
+Identical houses in a lower band give strong grounds.

-- Submit a challenge.
-In England and Wales, challenge through the Valuation Office Agency (VOA).
-In Scotland, contact the Scottish Assessors Association.
+- Submit the challenge.
+In England and Wales, contact the Valuation Office Agency (VOA).
+In Scotland, contact your local Assessor (Scottish Assessors Association).

-- Wait for review.
-The VOA will investigate, which can take several months.
-They may adjust your band up, down, or leave it unchanged.
+- Wait for the review.
+The VOA investigates (often several months) and may move your band down, up, or leave it unchanged.

 For more UK property and tax calculators, visit UK Calculator.